gebob19/anon-web-scrapper/README.md

 # anon-web-scrapper
-<b>The Website and Config files are left out becuase this project is meant for educational purposes.</b>
+<b>The Website and Config files are left out because this project is meant for educational purposes.</b>

 ## How
-Goal : given any series, scrape every video link (corresponding to each episode).
+Goal: given any series, scrape every video link (corresponding to each episode).
 </br>
-Note : to access the video links an on-screen 'play' button must be clicked.
+Note: to access the video links an on-screen 'play' button must be clicked.

 ### Attempt 1 : Casper & Phantom
-I decided to use CasperJS & PhantomJS to create a headless browser, which would click the on-screen button, and scrap the new HTML (with the loaded videolink).
-The website was able to realize the headless browsers, and instead of loading the video links, it loaded something along the lines of 'To view our website, please vist {website} in your browser'.
+I decided to use CasperJS & PhantomJS to create a headless browser, which would click the on-screen button, and scrap the new HTML (with the loaded video link).
+The website was able to realize the headless browsers, and instead of loading the video links, it loaded something along the lines of 'To view our website, please visit {website} in your browser'.

 ### Attempt 2 : tor-request
 Using Google's Dev Tools I monitored the network activity, while I clicked the on-screen button.
 I noticed that a simple GET request was used to fetch the video link of the current episode using parameters to identify the series and episode number.
 </br>
 For any given episode I was able to find and scrap all but one integer parameter, leading to the unknown integer parameter being called 'mystery'.
 </br>
 </br>
 After testing more, I found that at most this mystery parameter is 4 digits, is usually around the values of 1300-1500, and some mystery parameters are reused.
 I also realised that only when the mystery parameter was correct the JSON response would contain a property of 'target' which would contain the video link.
 Using TOR to mask my IP address, I would first attempt to fetch with the 'known-mysteries' (mystery parameters which have worked in previous scrapes), and then attempt a brute-force algorithm to get the response with the video link.